Boat Tour Western Brook Pond in Gros Morne National Park

 Getting to Gros Morne National Park:

-Arrival by plane, bus or train*.
+For example, book your journey here by flight, bus or train*.
 Air Canada flies to St. John on Newfoundland.
 Book a flight to first Toronto, Montreal or Halifax.
-You can then book a domestic flight to St. John's.
+You can then take a domestic flight to St. John's book.
 The nearest airport is in Deer Lake (YDF) and is about 30 minutes away by car on the Viking Trail.
 Arriving by ferry from Nova Scotia, the journey takes about three and a half hours via Route 1 and Route 430.

 Car Rentals: